 Botnia’s recommendations for rosacea//

 What I will say about rosacea is that there are many different kinds and it’s important to drill down why your skin is in an inflammatory state.
 In the treatment room, if I see the signs of rosacea, I like to focus on taking down inflammation as the first line of defense and build back the barrier function of your skin.
-I recommend Botnia’s Balancing Oil Cleanser because it doesn’t disrupt the barrier function or strip away the natural pH of the skin.
+I recommend Botnia’s Balancing Oil Cleanser or Essential Enzymes because they doesn’t disrupt the barrier function or strip away the natural pH of the skin.

 Depending on the kind of rosacea you have, you can add in an acidic element like our Rose Water Toner.
 What’s great about this soothing toner is that it doesn’t have any added essential oils, so it’s gentle enough for someone who’s in an inflamed state.
 When your barrier is compromised, adding in acidity helps fight bacteria and other irritants.